ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Discussion

 \section{Discussion}

-In this work we demonstrated that 3D-ECCENTRIC ${}^1$H-FID-MRSI at 7T can simultaneously image an extended metabolic profile of 10-14 metabolites at high spatial resolution across whole-brain in clinically acceptable time both in patients and healthy controls.
-In particular, we showed that the acquisition of fast non-Cartesian MRSI can be further accelerated up to four-fold by CS, allowing metabolic imaging at 3.4~mm isotropic resolution in 4min:40s and at 2.5~mm isotropic resolution in 10min:26s, respectively.
-The CS-SENSE-LR reconstruction method produces metabolic images with an effective voxel size identical to the nominal size \cite{Klauser2021}.
-This may provide an advantage compared to other filtered reconstructions \cite{Hingerl2019,Hangel2020} which increase the effective voxel volume.
-ECCENTRIC fully preserves the quality of the metabolite images up to a two-fold acceleration and even when accelerated up to four-fold, the loss of image quality is minor and metabolic images still effectively highlight the laminar structure of the brain and tumor margins.
+Our results here demonstrate that 3D ECCENTRIC ${}^1$H-FID-MRSI at 7T can simultaneously image an extended neurochemical panel of 10-14 metabolites with high SNR at high spatial resolution across whole-brain and with acquisition times that are feasible for human imaging.
+Particularly, we showed that the acquisition of fast non-Cartesian MRSI can be further accelerated up to 4-fold by CS, allowing metabolic imaging at 3.4~mm isotropic resolution in 4min:40s and at 2.5~mm isotropic resolution in 10min:26s, respectively.
+The CS-SENSE-LR reconstruction produces metabolic images with an effective voxel size identical to the nominal size \cite{Klauser2021}.
+This provides an advantage compared to other filtered reconstructions \cite{Hingerl2019,Hangel2020} which increase the effective voxel volume.
+ECCENTRIC preserves the features of metabolic images across accelerations.
+When accelerated up to 4-fold by compressed sensing the loss of image quality is minor and the metabolic images effectively visualize the laminar structure of the brain similar to the unaccelerated (AF=1) ground truth.
 By design ECCENTRIC acquisition and reconstruction preserves the SNR at high accelerations.
-This is achieved through full sampling of the center of k-space and the use of a low-rank denoising technique.
+This is achieved through the full sampling of the center of k-space and the use of a low-rank denoising reconstruction.

-Here we investigated the performance of 3D-ECCENTRIC ${}^1$H-FID-MRSI for two applications scenarios: 1) high resolution metabolic imaging (3.4~mm in 4min:40s) for routine clinical applications, and 2) ultra-high metabolic imaging (2.5~mm in 10min:26s) for research applications and more extensive clinical investigations.
-Both of these protocols, represent a significant advancement for imaging human brain metabolism by non-invasive \textit{in vivo} MRSI.
+Here we investigated the performance of 3D ECCENTRIC ${}^1$H-FID-MRSI for two applications scenarios: 1) high resolution metabolic imaging (3.4~mm in 4min:40s) for studies that need to minimize imaging time, and 2) ultra-high resolution metabolic imaging (2.5~mm in 10min:26s) for applications that need to probe brain neurochemistry with highest structural detail.
+Both of these protocols, represent a significant advancement for non-invasive imaging of human brain metabolism by \textit{in vivo} MRSI.